Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Applicable Methodologies

-The action preference assignment differentiates between target \blockL{}s and non-target \blockL{}s.
-Target \blockL{}s prioritize moves that minimize the distance to their goals, while also considering proximity to empty spaces for tie breaking.
-Non-target \blockL{}s focus primarily on maintaining access to empty spaces to facilitate overall system mobility.
+The action preference differentiates between assigned \blockL{}s and unassigned \blockL{}s (\algof~\ref{alg:DSR-PIBT} line~\ref{alg:DSR-PIBT:assign-preference-definitions}).
+Assigned \blockL{}s prioritize moves that minimize the distance to their goals, while also considering proximity to empty vertices for tie breaking.
+Unassigned \blockL{}s focus primarily on maintaining access to empty vertices to facilitate overall system mobility.
 The algorithm's efficiency stems from its guarantee that each \blockL{} is processed at most once per timestep.
-When a \blockL{} is called recursively to facilitate movements, it is immediately assigned an action, thus is marked as processed.
+When a \blockL{} is called recursively to facilitate movements, it is immediately decided an action, thus is marked as processed.